 You might also be wondering – can you work while on workers’ comp in California or elsewhere?
 The answer is usually no. The reason is that workers’ comp is for employees who can’t work due to illness or injury on the job.

 However, there may be some limited exceptions.
 We can match you with experienced attorneys who can explain whether you might be able to work and claim workers’ comp.

 The exception, however, is if the workers’ comp claim is denied, the application for STD benefits will be considered.
 It is also important to note that while workers’ compensation is required, disability insurance is not.
 It falls under the category of employee “benefits.”

 In some situations, an employer may encourage workers to file for short term benefits for an injury sustained at work.
 Reasons for this may be that the employer is not 100% clear on the differences between the two types of benefits, or they are trying to save themselves money.

 In the case of the latter, the employer will not be subject to increased premiums if an employee seeks benefits through their STD.
 If you or someone you know have experienced a situation where a company is insistent that a job injury be filed under STD insurance claim, consult with a lawyer who can help navigate the situation.

 Workers’ Compensation Lawyers

-Workers’ compensation benefits are governed by a distinct set of rules and procedures, and if you fail to follow these rules, you may lose your right to receive benefits under the law.
+Workers compensation vs. short term disability rules can be tricky.
+Workers’ compensation benefits are governed by a distinct set of rules and procedures.
+If you fail to follow these rules, you may lose your right to receive benefits under the law.